d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 B. When an object is relatively large compared to the image, the model normally adopts a larger input image size.

 C. This generally produces a large number of negative anchor boxes when labeling anchor box categories.
 We can sample the negative anchor boxes to better balance the data categories.
-To do this, we can set the `MultiBoxTarget` function's `negative_mining_ratio` parameter.
+To do this, we can define a `negative_mining_ratio` parameter in the `multibox_target` function.

 D. Assign hyperparameters with different weights to the anchor box category loss and positive anchor box offset loss in the loss function.